RaphaelIT7/gmod-holylib/README.md

 \- [+] Added second and thrid arguments to `HolyLib:OnPhysicsLag` providing the entities it was working on when it triggered.
 \- [#] Fixed `addonsystem.ShouldMount` & `addonsystem.SetShouldMount` `workshopID` arguments being a number when they should have been a string.
 \- [#] Changed `VoiceData:GetUncompressedData` to now returns a statusCode/a number on failure instead of possibly returning a garbage string.
+\- [-] Removed `gameserver.CalculateCPUUsage` and `gameserver.ApproximateProcessMemoryUsage` since they never worked.

 ### QoL updates
 \- [#] Changed some console message to be more consistent.